Halton Gill, Littondale

 Dog Friendly: Yes, this walk is dog friendly

 Location: Halton Gill is the starting point of this walk, and is located in Littondale.
-Littondale is an offshoot valley from Wharfedale on the River Skirfare at the (lesser visited) foot of Pen-y-Ghent and Plover Hill.
+Littondale is an offshoot valley from Wharfedale on the River Skirfare at the bottom of the lesser visited end of Pen-y-Ghent and Plover Hill.

 What 3 Words: butterfly.party.vocally (car park)